faanross/faanross.github.io/content/posts/post-1.md

 And that's it for our attacker machine - feel free to repeat the Template-Cloning process we performed for our Windows 10 VM if you so desire.

-# Ubuntu Linux 20.04 Installation
+# VM 3: Ubuntu Linux 20.04 aka "The Analyst"
+{{< figure src="/img/analysis.gif" title="" class="custom-figure" >}}

-And now finally we'll set up our Ubuntu VM, afterwards we'll install RITA, Zeek, and Volatility.
+And now finally we'll set up our Ubuntu VM, afterwards we'll install RITA (incl Zeek), and Volatility.

 1. In VMWare hit `File` > `New Virtual Machine...`
 2. `Typical (recommended)` and hit `Next`.